 Although there had been no duty of candour events in the service, staff fully understood their responsibilities to be honest with patients when things go wrong.
 Staff were aware of the service's safeguarding policy, had received training and knew the procedure for reporting concerns about patients at risk of harm or abuse.
-A named safeguarding lead was identified for every theatre session.
-The details of who to contact in the event of an adult protection concern was prominently displayed in the staff office.
+A named safeguarding lead was identified for every laser treatment session.

-The service had a safe system for prescribing, storing and administering medicines, including controlled drugs (medicines that require to be controlled more strictly).
-An up-to-date Home Office controlled drug licence was in place and an accountable officer (one of the clinical services managers) was responsible for this.
+The service had a safe system for prescribing, storing and administering medicines.
+No controlled drugs were used in the service (medications that require to be controlled more strictly).
 All medicines were stored securely and cupboards were well organised and not overstocked.
-Temperature-sensitive medicines were stored in the pharmacy fridge and a daily log of temperatures maintained to make sure these medicines were stored at the correct temperature.
+Temperature-sensitive medicines were stored in the pharmacy fridge and we saw that a daily log of temperatures was maintained to make sure these medicines were stored at the correct temperature.

 Arrangements were in place to make sure the surgery team could quickly support patients in the event of a medical emergency.
-This included mandatory staff training and the availability of emergency life-saving equipment, including defibrillators, emergency medicines and first aid supplies.
-We saw the surgery team had a daily team brief before and after every surgery session.
+This included mandatory staff training and the availability of emergency life-saving equipment, including a defibrillator, emergency medicines, equipment and first aid supplies.
+We saw the surgery team had a daily team brief before and after every laser treatment session.
 All tasks assigned to staff members were completed and signed.
 This included routine safety checks of lasers and emergency equipment, cleaning logs and identifying the named safeguarding lead and laser protection supervisor.
 The surgery manager audited the team brief every 3 months and results we saw showed very good compliance.

 A laser protection advisor visited the service every 3 years to make sure laser safety rules and guidance were followed in line with local policy.
 A recent visit from the advisor earlier this year confirmed no new actions were required, as the service was fully compliant.
 New and existing staff had undertaken laser safety core of knowledge training, which they were required to refresh at regular intervals.
 The 'local rules' (the local arrangements developed by the laser protection advisor to manage laser safety) were displayed.
 We saw that staff were skilled and knowledgeable in laser safety procedures.

 An effective governance structure and policies, procedures and surgical directives set out the agreed ways of working and supported the service to deliver safe, compassionate, person-centred care.
 The service updated its policies every 3 years or in response to changes in legislation, national and international guidance, and best practice.
 To support effective version control and accessibility, policies were now available electronically on the provider's staff intranet.
 This meant that any staff member could easily access a policy in any Optical Express clinic.